sozialhelden/accessibility-cloud/docs/json-api.md

 For every app you create, you get an authentication token.
 This token allows you to use the JSON API.
 To authenticate a single request, you have to supply a HTTP header `X-App-Token: 12345` (replace `12345` with your own app token).

 Your API token allows you to access the following data:

 - Your organization's profile data
 - Content of your own organizations' data sources
-- Content of other organizations' data sources, if the sources meet the following criteria
+- Content of other organizations' data sources, if the source
-  - the source is not in draft mode
+  - is not in draft mode
-  - your organization is allowed to access the data source (or the data source is publicly available)
+  - is accessible for your organization (or publicly available)

 ## Features for all endpoints